Possible Bearish Inside Day Candle Pattern Detected for Pnc Financial Se (NYSE:PNC) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Pnc Financial Se (NYSE:PNC)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Pnc Financial Se (NYSE:PNC) based on the price action in the company's shares.
-Today's price range of $102.39 and $105.26 is within yesterday's high and low of the day.
+Yesterday's price range of $102.39 and $105.26 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Pnc Financial Se may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 PNC Financial Services Group, Inc. is a diversified financial services organization.
 The Company provides regional banking, wholesale banking, and asset management services nationally and in the Company's primary regional markets.